Kairotic/mistakes/08_wwl.md

 ![](figures/pm1.jpg)

-After out experience with Flotsam, we needed to explore tangible programming further.
+After our experience with Flotsam, we needed to explore tangible programming further.
 The pattern matrix was the next step, specialised for weaving and built by Makernow [http://www.makernow.co.uk/] and FoAM Kernow as Open Hardware initially for use in an extra care